Marno van der Maas

-At the University of Cambridge, I work in the Computer Architecture Group.
+At the University of Cambridge, I worked in the Computer Architecture Group and became a research assistant for half a year to improve the continuous integration.
 I contributed to the Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 7) and (Version 8); you can also find a press release here.
+I also worked extensively with TestRIG a random instruction generator that uses direct instruction injection for design verification, see the paper I co-authored for details.

 Between 2014 and 2017, I worked for NXP semiconductors in the area of automotive security.
 I worked on improving the security of in-vehicle networks and car-to-car communication.
 Public information on what I worked on can be found by looking at these three patents that I filed: